Chitterlings: Japan

-In Japan, chitterlings or (もつ, motsu) are often fried and sold on skewers or (串, kushi) in kushikatsu (串カツ) or (串揚げ, kushiage) restaurants and street vendor pushcarts.
-When grilled, it is usually called (ホルモン, horumon), as in Horumonyaki.
-It is also served as a soup called (もつ煮, motsuni) with miso, ginger, and finely chopped green onions to cut the smell, as well as other ingredients and internal organs such as the stomach, depending on the preparer.
-In Okinawa, the soup is called (中身汁, nakamijiru) and served without miso as the chitterlings are put through a long cleaning process to get rid of the smell so the miso is not needed.
-In Nagoya it is called (どて焼き, doteyaki) and is served with red miso and without the soup.
-In Fukuoka, it is called motsunabe (もつ鍋) and is served as a nabe stew along with cabbage, chives, mungbean sprout, and tofu.
+Offal dishes in Japan, known as (もつ, motsu) or (ホルモン, horumon), often incorporate chitterlings as a core ingredient.
+Horumonyaki is Japanese cuisine grilled meat (yakiniku) that features chitterlings; bung is called (teppō, lit. 'iron cannon').

 Korea

-In Korea, chitterlings (gopchang) are grilled or used for stews (jeongol) in Korea.
+In Korea, chitterlings (gopchang) are grilled or used for stews (jeongol).
 When they are grilled, they are often accompanied by various seasonings and lettuce leaves (to wrap).
 Stew is cooked with various vegetables and seasonings.

 Philippines

-In the Philippines, pig intestines (bituka ng baboy) are used in dishes such as dinuguan (pig blood stew).
-Grilled intestines are known as isaw and eaten as street food.
-Chicken intestines (isaw ng manok, compared to isaw ng baboy) are also used.
+In the Philippines, intestines in a culinary sense are known as isaw, while the more generic term is bituka.
+Pig intestines (bituka ng baboy or isaw ng baboy) are used in dishes such as dinuguan (pig blood stew).
+Isaw is also often eaten grilled on skewers as street food.
+Chicken intestines (isaw ng manok or bituka ng manok) are also used.
 Pig intestines are also prepared in a similar manner to pork rinds, known locally as chicharon.
 Two distinct types of these are called chicharon bituka and chicharon bulaklak, differing in the part of the intestine used.